CISecurity/ControlsAssessmentSpecification/control-18/control-18.3.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - N/A
+	* - Network
-	  - N/A
+	  - Protect
 	  - 2, 3

 Dependencies
 ------------
-* Sub-control 2.1: Maintain Inventory of Authorized Software
-* Sub-control 2.2: Ensure Software is Supported by Vendor
-* Sub-control 5.1: Establish Secure Configurations
+* Safeguard 18.2: Perform Periodic External Penetration Tests

 Inputs
 -----------
+#. :code:`GV53: Penetration Testing Program Documentation
+#. :code:`GV54`: Most Recent External Penetration Report
 #.
-List of software acquired from outside the organization, including version information for each (subset of Authorized Software List from Sub-Control 2.1).
-As described in Sub-Control 2.2, this list should also include the supported or unsupported status for each.
-#.
-The list of organizational security configuration standards from Sub-Control 5.1
+External penetration report prior to most recent report

 Operations
 ----------
 #.
-For each software version listed in Input 1, check the list of organizational security configuration standards provided in Input 2.
+Use the findings in Input 3 to identify and enumerate the vulnerabilities outlined (M1)
 #.
-Create a list of software versions that have at least one associated organizational security configuration standard (M1) including identifiers for the associated standard(s)
+Use the findings in Input 2 :code:`GV54` to identify the vulnerabilites outlined
 #.
-Create a list of software versions that do not have any associated organizational security configuration standards (M2)
+Compare the output of Operation 1 and Operation 1
 	#.
-For each software version listed in M2, check the supported/unsupported status field for that software version in Input 1 to see if that product version is still supported by the developer.
+Identify and enumerate vulnerabilities found in Input 3 that continue to be in Input 2 (M2)
 	#.
-Create a list of software versions that appear in M2 and are not supported (M3).
+Identify and enumerate vulnerabilities found in Input 3 that no longer appear in Input 2 (M3)
+#.
+Using the program documentation from Input 1 :code:`GV53` determine whether the ouput of Operation 3.2 is still within scope based on enterprise's policy
+	#.
+Identify and enumerate vulnerabilities within scope (M4)
+	#.
+Identify and enumerate vulnerabilities out of scope (M5)

 Measures
 --------
-* M1 = List of externally acquired software that has an associated organizational security configuration standard
+* M1 = Count of initial vulnerabilities identified by penetration test
-* M2 = List of externally acquired software that does not have an associated organizational security configuration standard
+* M2 = Count of successfully remediated vulnerabilities
-* M3 = List of externally acquired software that does not have an associated organizational security configuration standard and is also not supported by the developer (non-compliant list)
-* M4 = Count of externally acquired software that does not have an associated organizational security configuration standard and is also not supported by the developer (count of M3)
+* M3 = Count of vulnerabilities that have not been remediated
+* M4 = Count of unremediated vulnerabilities still in scope
-* M5 = Total count of externally acquired software (count of Input 1)
+* M5 = Count of unremediated vulnerabilities out of scope

 Metrics
 -------

-Coverage
+Compliance
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of externally acquired software that is either supported or has an associated
+	  - | The percent of successfully remediated or still within scope vulnerabilities
-	    | organizational security configuration standard
+	    | identified in the intial penetration test findings
 	* - **Calculation**
-	  - :code:`(M5 - M4) / M5`
+	  - :code:`(M3 + M4) / M1`

 .. history
 .. authors